Resources for New Faculty

 Getting Reimbursed for Moving Expenses

 If there are available non-state funds, some departments will offer to assist faculty with relocation expenses.
-Policy 1270 Moving Expenses and Reimbursement allows for new employees to be reimbursed if the employing department considers the expense necessary to employ a highly qualified and/or highly recruited individual.
+Policy 1270 on Employee Relocation Compensation allows for new employees to be reimbursed if the employing department considers the expense necessary to employ a highly qualified and/or highly recruited individual.
 The payment for moving household and personal goods includes items such as furniture, clothing, and personal effects, and is limited to packing, transporting, and unpacking a maximum of 15,000 pounds.
-Policy 1271 requires that reimbursement requests for moving expenses in excess of $5,000 be accompanied by three vendor quotes.
+Section 6.9 “Procedure for Moving and Payment” of the State Budget Manual requires that reimbursement requests for moving expenses be accompanied by three vendor quotes.
 If the faculty member does not select the company with the lowest bid, a letter of justification must accompany the request for reimbursement.
-Questions about receipts and reimbursement should be directed to your department’s business officer.
+Questions about receipts and reimbursement should be directed to your unit’s business officer.

 Preparing for Courses

 - Course reserves are available to instructors to reserve materials online through the libraries.
 Faculty can submit a request for both electronic and physical reserves.
-Faculty are bound by the UNC Libraries policy on E-reserves and copyright guidelines.
-The Reserves FAQ addresses how faculty can make reserve requests and how students can find materials.
+Faculty are bound by the UNC Libraries policy on E-reserves and copyright guidelines–these Reserves FAQs address how faculty can make reserve requests and how students can find materials.

 - To request course books, you can fill out a form online.